-Exclusive: Commodities fund Jamison Capital to shut -source
+Exclusive: Commodities fund Jamison Capital to shut - source

-NEW YORK/LONDON (Reuters) - Jamison Capital Partners LP, a New York-based macro commodity hedge fund run by former Morgan Stanley trader Stephen Jamison, will be shutting its nearly $1.5 billion fund and converting to a family office, a source familiar with the matter said on Thursday.
+NEW YORK/LONDON (Reuters) - Jamison Capital Partners LP, a New York-based macro commodity hedge fund run by former Morgan Stanley trader Stephen Jamison, will shut its nearly $1.5 billion fund by the end of the month, according to a source familiar and an investor letter.

+The firm is shutting its Koppenberg Macro Commodity Fund by Jan.
+31, according to the letter reviewed by Reuters.
+The firm will convert into a family office, the source said.

+“Commodity trading is tough, with no coupons, dividends, or real price appreciation over time to soften the blows.
+It’s becoming even tougher,” Stephen Jamison said in a Jan.
+24 letter to investors.

 The closure of Jamison, one of the largest commodity-focused hedge funds, comes after several other big names have closed shop in recent months.
 They include hedge fund manager Andy Hall, who closed his Astenbeck Capital Management last summer, and Texas tycoon T. Boone Pickens, who said this month that he was closing his fund, in part due to declining health.